keu/docs/cloud/install-cli.md

     tar xzf .\astrocloudcli.tar.gz
     ```

-4. To run the executable without specifying its file path, save `astrocloud.exe` in a secure location on your machine and add its filepath in the Linux `$PATH` environment variable.
+4. To run the executable without specifying its file path, save `astrocloud` in a secure location on your machine and add its filepath in the Linux `$PATH` environment variable.
 For more information about configuring the PATH environment variable, read [Java documentation](https://www.java.com/en/download/help/path.html).

 </TabItem>